Quickstart Guide

 When a device joins, you have two options:

-- A notification pop-up will appear when a device joins
+- A notification banner will appear at the top when a device joins

 Option 2: Manage devices directly (Recommended)